alumet-dev/developer-book/src/chapter_1.md

 cargo init --lib my-plugin
 ```

-Now, go to the Cargo.toml at the root and you should see this new library:
+Now, go to the Cargo.toml at the root, and you should see this new library:

 ```toml
 [...]